 It is pretty amazing times.

-I don't think you we're friendly enough and you've been on the shows enough with me to know what I mean by that.
+And I think we're friendly enough, and you've been on the shows enough with me to know what I mean by that.

-Now, okay, he has now the press conference.
+Now, okay, he has now a press conference.

-And I'm sure between now and a week from today, there's gonna be many, many practice prep sessions for the maybe even predetermined questions that Joe will get.
+And I'm sure between now and a week from today, there's going to be many, many practice prep sessions for the maybe even predetermined questions that Joe will get.

-I hope uh that this virtual gathering keeps uh he's not unmute.
+I hope that this virtual gathering keeps on mute.

 Am I muted?